devanshshukla99/sphinx-versioned-docs/docs/themes.rst

 Supported themes
 ================

-This project supports multiple themes such as:
+This project generates a consistent version selector menu irrespective of the sphinx theme, hence, it should natively support all themes in which sphinx supports either sidebars or footers.

+Some of the tested themes are:

 |Build|

 - sphinx_rtd_theme
 - astropy_sphinx_theme
+- sphinx_book_theme
+- pydata_sphinx_theme
+- furo
 - alabaster
 - sphinxdoc
 - pyramid